 *Please note that course availability may depend on having a sufficient number of students enrolled in the course.

 ** For Non-Game Majors

 Champlain Abroad's admission process ensures that all students selected to study at our Montréal campus are capable of performing at the same high academic standards as students at the home campus in Burlington, Vermont.
 Students applying to the Champlain Abroad program must have a cumulative GPA of at least 2.75.
 Students on disciplinary probation or those with a serious disciplinary record will not be accepted.

-The cost of the Champlain Abroad Summer Program in Montréal is $4,700.
+Please contact the Office of International education at firstname.lastname@example.org regarding costs.
 The cost includes: tuition, housing, health insurance, general activities fees*, personal support, as well as direction and instruction provided by the site's program director, operations manager, head resident, academic coordinator and academic faculty.